Directory Replication by Email and over 'Air Gap'Using Sodium Sync

-Directory replication is an important feature of most directory services, and is commonly achieved by use of directory protocols as discussed in [Replicating and Synchronizing Data Between Directory Servers].
+Directory replication is an important feature of most directory services, and is commonly achieved by use of directory protocols.
 There are a number of situations where using directory protocols to perform replication does not work well.
 These include HF Radio and other constrained links, system boundaries (where there is only email traffic allowed), directory gateways performing security checks and tactical directories with irregular network access.

 This paper looks at these scenarios, and shows how directory replication over email and 'air gap' can address them.
 Then, the architecture and key features of Isode's solution are described.

 Directory Replication by Email Overview

-The diagram above shows a high level overview of Isode's approach to performing efficient directory replication using email.
+The diagram below shows a high level overview of Isode's approach to performing efficient directory replication using email.
 Directory data is replicated from one directory server (the supplier) to another (the consumer).
 Isode's Sodium Sync product will access the supplier directory servers using LDAP or X.500 DAP, and determine changes made since the last update.
 These changes are written out to an LDIF (LDAP Data Interchange Format) file.
 Sodium Sync will then attach the file to an email and send it to one or more recipients.
 At the consumer directory server end, another Sodium Sync will extract the LDIF file from the email.
 It will then check that the update is the 'next in sequence' and apply the changes to the consumer directory server.

 It can be seen that this provides a flexible mechanism for directory replication, and that the volume of data to be transferred is minimized.

 This paper looks at the directory components of the solution (the email transfer elements are considered in more detail in another white paper [File Transfer by Email]) and also looks in detail at use of end to end acknowledgements to ensure reliability.

 Directory replication by email, and similar approaches using different transfer mechanisms are more complex than use of direct server to server replication such as that provided by X.500 DISP (Directory Information Shadowing Protocol) and M-Vault multi-master replication.
 This section looks at scenarios where direct server to server replication is not possible or desirable.